 Attendance at the event, and for all courses/activities that have been approved for funding, is expected and all applicants must register their attendance at the event.
 ECPR reserves the right to inform an institution when a breach of funding has occurred, which may result in the automatic rejection of future funding for that institution.

 Successful applicants will receive full funding to cover registration.

 The ECPR has the right to reject a funding application based on the case presented and if the desired learning outcomes are not achievable.
 The ECPR reserves the right to withdraw funding at its discretion.

 In line with the Office of Fair Trading and EU Distance Selling regulations, you are entitled to a seven-day cooling-off period, starting on the day that the ECPR receives your registration fee.
 During this period, you have the right to cancel and receive a full refund.

+Course changes are at the sole discretion of the ECPR.
 If you have registered and paid but cannot attend the event, please email firstname.lastname@example.org immediately.